One more newspaper for Buffett, this time in Greensboro, N.C

-Warren Buffett added another newspaper to his growing chain at Berkshire Hathaway(BRKa.N), scooping up The News & Record in Greensboro, North Carolina from Landmark Communications.
+Warren Buffett added another newspaper to his growing chain at Berkshire Hathaway, scooping up The News & Record in Greensboro, North Carolina from Landmark Communications.

 Terms of the deal were not disclosed in a release on Thursday from BH Media Group, the division of Berkshire that operates its newspapers.